brunsen/docker-wildfly-example/README.md

 After running the docker-compose.yaml you will find a mariadb database fully setup and a wildfly application server that is able to connect to the database.

-For further instuctions on how to adapt this project to your needs refer to the READ.me files in the subfolders of this project.
+For further instuctions on how to adapt this project to your needs refer to the README.md files in the subfolders of this project.